singhvik/singhvik.github.io/_posts/2020-09-21-java12-new-features.md

 - `src/hotspot/cpu/arm` (contributed by Oracle)
 - `src/hotspot/cpu/aarch64`

-Java 12 removed the Oracle version `src/hotspot/cpu/arm port` and there by making the default (and only) build for the 64-bit ARM architecture.
+Java 12 removed the Oracle version `src/hotspot/cpu/arm` and there by making `aarch64` port the default (and only) build for the 64-bit ARM architecture.

 ## JEP 341: Default CDS Archives